anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 **For each Google Billing account required:**

-1. Navigate to <https://console.cloud.google.com/billing> (or select “Billing” from the top left navigation menu).
+1. Sign in to the Manage billing accounts page in the Google Cloud Console.

+    <button-link href="https://console.cloud.google.com/billing" target="_blank">Sign in to GCP - Manage Billing Accounts</button-link>

 2. Select your lab from the “**Select an organization”** dropdown if available.
 1. Select the **”ADD BILLING ACCOUNT”** or **”CREATE ACCOUNT”** button.
 1. Enter the name for your new Google Billing Account.